Structure for those who want precision.

 Not by “fighting cravings.”

-By removing the small rituals of control and relief-seeking that keep the belief system alive.
+By gently challenging the small rituals of control and relief-seeking that keep the overall belief system alive.

 Examples: